My extremely creative and talented husband runs a small business as a home remodeler. I joined him, and now renovate older homes.

 - Routinely feed 3 people or less on a daily basis.

 - Don't mind occasionally cleaning the large pans by hand OR allowing them to take up a majority of the space in one of the drawers.

 - Prefer to clean pots and pans separately from dishware.

-The single door model has a bit more space inside and seems to hold a few more items when full, particularly larger items.
-So when a skillet and baking sheet are inside, there is still plenty of room for plates and bowls and glasses.
-Depending on the size of the family and frequency of cooking, it can take longer to fill up, and thus require less frequent washes and unloads.
+The single-door model has a bit more space inside and seems to hold a few more items when full, particularly larger items.
+So when a skillet and baking sheet are inside, there is still plenty of room for plates, bowls, and glasses.
+Depending on the size of the family and frequency of cooking, it can take longer to fill up and thus require less frequent washes and unloads.

 The drawer model allows each drawer to be washed separately.
 So when one drawer is full and washing or ready to be unloaded, the other can still be used to load new items.
 The unloading is less cumbersome and quicker since there are fewer items per drawer.
 Plus, we're not left with the option of either running a less than full load or leaving dirty dishes for several days until full.

 It is also easy to wash pots and pans separately on a stronger cycle and keep plates and glasses in a different location to be washed on a delicate cycle.
 The bottom drawer is smaller than the top drawer, but since there is a hard stop above, a couple of pans can easily use up the whole space.